One of the most common questions Canadian investors ask: “How much should I invest in XEQT each month?”

 “Should I invest a lump sum or monthly?”

-Monthly (dollar-cost averaging) is better for most people:
+Monthly (dollar-cost averaging) is better for most people.
+Learn more about when is a good time to buy XEQT:

 “Should I max TFSA or RRSP first?”